Formality properties of finitely generated groups and Lie algebras: Torsion-free nilpotent groups

 Now consider a finite-dimensional, nilpotent Lie algebra $\fm$ over a field $\k$ of characteristic $0$.
-The filtered-formality of such a Lie algebra coincides with the notions of `Carnot', `naturally graded', `homogeneous' and `quasi-cyclic' which appear in \cite{Cornulier14, Kasuya, Leger63}.
-In this context, Cornulier proves in \cite[Theorem 3.14]{Cornulier14} that the Carnot property for $\fm$ is equivalent to the Carnot property for $\fm\otimes_{\k} \K$.
+It is readily seen that the filtered-formality of such a Lie algebra coincides with the notions of `Carnot', `naturally graded', `homogeneous' and `quasi-cyclic' which appear in \cite{Cornulier14, DL, Jo, Kasuya, Leger63}.

-Using our methods, we can give another proof of this result.
-Indeed, as shown by Malcev in \cite{Malcev51}, any nilpotent Lie algebra $\fm$ as above can be realized as the Malcev Lie algebra $\fm(G;\k)$ of a finitely generated, torsion-free nilpotent group $G$.
-By Proposition \ref{prop:field-filtered}, the filtered formality of $\fm(G;\k)$ is equivalent to the filtered formality for $\fm(G;\K)$, and the claim follows.
+The question whether the Carnot property descends from $\k=\R$ to $\Q$ was first raised by Johnson in \cite{Jo}.
+A positive answer was given in \cite[Cor.~4.2]{DL}, but, as pointed out by Cornulier in \cite[Rem.~3.15]{Cornulier14}, the proof of that result had a gap.
+The following proposition gives a complete solution to Johnson's question.

-\begin{remark} It would be interesting to see whether one can use Cornulier's theorem to give an alternative, more direct proof of Proposition \ref{prop:field-filtered}.
-By Theorem \ref{thm:formalityQuo}, the filtered formality of $G$ over $\K$ is inherited by its nilpotent quotients, while the descent of filtered formality from $\fm(G/\Gamma_i(G);\K)$ to $\fm(G/\Gamma_i(G);\k)$ is guaranteed by \cite{Cornulier14}.
-However, it is not at all clear that the resulting Carnot structures on the nilpotent Lie algebras $\fm(G/\Gamma_i(G);\k)$ are compatible, so as to insure the filtered formality of $\fm(G;\k)=\varprojlim_i\fm(G/\Gamma_i(G);\k)$. \end{remark}
+\begin{prop}[\cite{Cornulier14}] Let $\fm$ be a finite-dimensional, nilpotent Lie algebra over a field $\k$ of characteristic $0$, and let $\k\subset \K$ be a field extension.
+Then $\fm$ is Carnot over $\k$ if and only if $\fm\otimes_{\k} \K$ is Carnot over $\K$. \end{prop}